Reading about dying of stomach cancer may seem an awkward subject, and it is, but death is part of the normal cycle of life.

 The funeral directors will guide you through the process from collection to the funeral itself.
 They will look after your loved one’s body until the service is completed.

-You can inform the funeral directors of any wishes you have and any wishes left by your loved one before dying of stomach cancer.
+You can inform the funeral directors of any wishes you have.